Search This Blog

 There are also Not-for-profit entities operate under the category of charitable organizations, which are dedicated to a particular social cause such as educational, religious, scientific, or research purposes.

-The Corporation commence their operations with their active Board of Directors elected by share-holders.
+The Corporation commence their operations with their active Board of Directors elected by shareholders.
 The business requires Capital, planning & strategy, team, finance etc.

 The BOD is decision making authority and sense to define corporate strategy.
 Corporate strategy takes a portfolio approach to strategic decision making by looking across all of a firm’s businesses to determine how to create the most value.
 In order to develop a corporate strategy, firms must look at how the various business they own fit together, how they impact each other, and how the parent company is structured, in order to optimize human capital, processes, and governance.
 Corporate strategy builds on top of business strategy, which is concerned with the strategic decision making for an Individual business.